Kawasaki W650 (1999)

 1999 Kawasaki W650

 CarHunch analysed 291 real MOT records for the 1999 Kawasaki W650.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 1999 Kawasaki W650 is a genuinely reliable bike—its 91% first-time MOT pass rate sits comfortably 11 points above the UK average of 80%, and only 7.9% of examples have ever recorded a dangerous defect, which is reassuringly low.
 You're looking at a machine that, when maintained properly, tends to pass its tests without drama.